martin-lacina/ml.applicationlauncher/README.md

   * Launch button checks executable presence if it can be clicked
 * `Raw` is same as `Standalone`, but there is no check if the executable exists
   * Useful for running simple commands you know will work like `cmd.exe` without full path
+* `CmdScript` process is launched with configured script in `Windows Terminal`
+  * Following parameters are passed to the script:
+    * Working directory path
+    * Arguments of the process to launch
+  * See <ML.ApplicationLauncher.Shell.Assets/Scripts/run-in-folder.bat> as example script
+* `PowerShellScript` process is launched as PowerShell running configured script in `Windows Terminal`
+  * Set `Executable` as full or relative path to the script
+  * Only one parameter is passed to the script `Base64Context` that contains Base64 encoded JSON value with `Title`, `WorkingDirectory` and list of `Commands`
+  * See <ML.ApplicationLauncher.Shell.Assets/Scripts/run-in-folder.ps1> as example script and how to decode the parameter
+* `PowerShellCoreScript` same as `PowerShellScript` just `pwsh.exe` is used to start the script

 ## Local build